Meet Parley, the secure messenger API

 Ready to know more?

 So, what do you need to do as a developer to get started with Parley?
-Subscribe to Parley in our Marketplace.
+Subscribe to our store and start testing Parley straight away!
 On mobile you can use the libraries for iOS and Android.
 For websites, you can directly use the API or one of the libraries available from Parley.